NicolasMontone/use-sandbox/examples/ai-agent/README.md

 # AI Agent with Sandbox Example

-This example demonstrates the `"use sandbox"` and `"use exec"` directives with AI SDK integration.
+This example demonstrates how to use `@use-sandbox/core` with AI SDK to build an AI agent with sandboxed file system access.

 ## Overview